Giuliani associate convicted of campaign finance crimes

 Parnas awaits a second trial in connection with that scheme.

+Giuliani barely factored in the trial, though a video of him with Parnas was among exhibits jurors could view during deliberations.

-Giuliani has insisted that he knew nothing about potentially illegal campaign contributions by either Parnas or Fruman.
-The former mayor says everything he did in Ukraine was done on Trump’s behalf and there is no reason he would have had to register as a foreign agent.
+The former New York mayor insisted he knew nothing about potentially illegal campaign contributions and has said everything he did in Ukraine was done on Trump’s behalf and there is no reason he would have had to register as a foreign agent.

+Giuliani’s company and attorney didn’t immediately respond to emails seeking comment on the verdict.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.